maciejodziemczyk/Can-PCA-extract-important-informations-from-non-significant-features-Neurak-Network-case/README.md

 After importance metrics analysis I tried different groupping rules and explained variance settings (expert analysis was the best, but simple RF_score < x was very close).

-Next I performed CV for my nets with develpoed PCA, you can see the results below (note naive network is network without PCA)
+Next I performed CV for my nets with developed PCA, you can see the results below (note naive network is network without PCA)

 ![validation ROCs and PRs](https://github.com/maciejodziemczyk/Can-PCA-extract-important-informations-from-non-significant-features-Neurak-Network-case/blob/main/ML2results.png)